deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 BiBiGrid setting up the node (via Ansible).
 Therefore, BiBiGrid needs to wait for your post-launch service(s) to finish.
 For that BiBiGrid needs the services' names.
 Set the key `waitForServices` to the list of services you would like to wait for.
 For Bielefeld this would be `de.NBI_Bielefeld_environment.service`.
-In the future you should be able to find post-launch service names by taking a look at your location's [Computer Center Specific](https://cloud.denbi.de/wiki/) site - if post-launch services exist at your location.
+In the future you should be able to find post-launch service names by taking a look at your location's [Wiki](https://cloud.denbi.de/wiki/) site (Computer Center Specific) - if post-launch services exist at your location.

 ```yaml